Martin Hawke, 7th Baron Hawke: Administrative career

 Caricature of Lord Hawke by "Spy" (Leslie Ward), first published in Vanity Fair on 24 September 1892 with the caption "Yorkshire Cricket".

 Hawke's administrative career began in 1898 when, following the death of Michael Ellison, he was elected to succeed him as Yorkshire President and remained in office for forty years, in the first twelve of which he was also the Yorkshire team captain.
 He formed a successful liaison with Frederick Toone, who was club secretary from 1902 until his death in June 1930.
 Hawke praised Toone for increasing the membership from 3,000 in 1903 to over 7,000 ten years later.
 They worked together to further improve the terms and conditions of the professional players' contracts.
 To 1914, they were paid £5 for a home match and £6 for an away match with a £1 win bonus.
 Players who had received their county cap were obliged to join the Cricketers' Friendly Society and were paid the winter wage of £2 a week.

-In 1898, Hawke publicly criticised the England team selection system which was done by the appropriate ground authority ahead of the next Test match.
+In 1898, Hawke publicly criticised England's selection system which was done by the appropriate ground authority ahead of the next Test match.
 Hawke advocated creation of a central selection committee and, soon afterwards, the MCC committee agreed with his proposal.
 Hawke himself was appointed chairman of the inaugural selection panel in 1899, although he was still playing for Yorkshire.
 He held the post until he retired in 1909, incorporating five Test series.
 He was reappointed in 1933 and served for one year.

 In 1914, Hawke was appointed president of MCC, normally an annual position, but he was asked to remain in the post till the end of the First World War.
 As a result, Hawke was MCC president for five years from 1914 to 1918 inclusive and was succeeded in 1919 by the former Hampshire slow left-arm bowler Henry Forster, who shortly afterwards succeeded to the title of Lord Forster of Lepe.
 Throughout the war, Lord's was used for military purposes, including training and recreation.
 Problems frequently arose but, in Wisden's view, Hawke was "the greatest help in giving wise counsel towards their solution".

 At the Yorkshire club's Annual General Meeting in 1925: Hawke made a famous statement that has often been both quoted and misquoted: